andrew/ultimate-awesome/README.md

 - [awesome-apis](https://github.com/brandonhimpfen/awesome-apis) - A curated list of high-quality APIs, SDKs, developer tools, open data sources, and API design resources.
 - [awesome-automl](https://github.com/brandonhimpfen/awesome-automl) - A curated list of frameworks, platforms, tools, research, and learning resources for Automated Machine Learning (AutoML).
 - [awesome-blockchain-protocols](https://github.com/brandonhimpfen/awesome-blockchain-protocols) - A list of various blockchain protocols and frameworks, including Layer 1 and Layer 2 solutions.
-- [awesome-c](https://github.com/brandonhimpfen/awesome-c) - A curated list of C libraries, frameworks, compilers, tooling, utilities, learning resources, and ecosystem components.
 - [awesome-ci](https://github.com/brandonhimpfen/awesome-ci) - A curated list of awesome Continuous Integration (CI) tools, services, workflows, and resources for building, testing, and deploying code with confidence.
 - [awesome-consensus-algorithms](https://github.com/brandonhimpfen/awesome-consensus-algorithms) - A curated list of awesome resources, tools, research papers, and educational content on consensus algorithms.
 Consensus algorithms are fundamental to distributed systems and blockchain networks, enabling nodes to agree on the state of the system.
 - [awesome-cryptocurrency](https://github.com/brandonhimpfen/awesome-cryptocurrency) - A curated list of awesome resources, tools, guides, and communities for cryptocurrency.
 This list covers everything from general information and investing to wallets, exchanges, mining, and development.
 - [awesome-digital-nomads](https://github.com/brandonhimpfen/awesome-digital-nomads) - A curated list of awesome resources, tools, communities, and tips for digital nomads who want to embrace a location-independent lifestyle.
+- [awesome-digitalocean](https://github.com/brandonhimpfen/awesome-digitalocean) - A curated list of tools, services, tutorials, integrations, and best practices for building, deploying, and scaling applications on DigitalOcean.
 - [awesome-digital-rights](https://github.com/brandonhimpfen/awesome-digital-rights) - A curated list of resources, organizations, tools, and readings focused on digital rights, freedom of expression, privacy, access to information, and internet governance.
 - [awesome-dribbble](https://github.com/brandonhimpfen/awesome-dribbble) - A curated list of awesome tools, tips, profiles, and resources for designers using Dribbble.
 - [awesome-erlang](https://github.com/brandonhimpfen/awesome-erlang) - A curated list of awesome frameworks, libraries, tools, and resources for Erlang programming.